-About me: I am an extremely, competent, positive and enthusiastic person.
-I’m the type of person that works well in hardworking environment.
-I have excellent interpersonal skills and communication; enjoy interacting with people that have different cultures and backgrounds.
+About me: I am an extremely, competent, positive and enthusiastic person and I enjoy interacting with people that have different cultures and backgrounds.
 I like to help other people and feel that one of my strong points is my uplifting personality.
-The reason I become psychologist is to give people hope.
-I have 13 years experience working with children, adults, families and couples.
+The reason I become a counsellor is to give people hope.
+I have 14 years experience working with children, adults, families and couples.

 I can offer Person Centered Therapy, Integrative Therapies, Systemic Therapy and Cognitive Behavior Therapy (CBT).